Q: Do I need a degree?

 Q: What happens if I get there and decide I really don’t like it.
 Can I just leave?

 A: You are not going to be held against your will in China!
 You are however likely to suffer financially as a result of an early termination.
-It is hard to give an exact amount because every contract is different (your contract will typically outline the financial implications of any early termination), but you certainly wouldn’t want to be ‘planning’ to leave early.
+It is hard to give an exact amount because every contract is different (your contract will typically outline the financial implications of any early termination.
+It would be something in the region of 1 months salary, plus the flight money, plus potentially another couple of hundred pounds).
+It is actually quite a rare situation (2-3 applicants each year).
+And in some cases, the school don’t actually seek any financial compensation at all – it is kind of ‘luck of the draw’.
+That being said, you certainly wouldn’t want to be ‘planning’ to leave early.
 Nor would you want to sign up without having done some proper prior research.
 Moving to China for 10 months is a big deal.
 It is not something that you should decide to do overnight.
-A HUGE amount of time, and money goes into every application.
+A HUGE amount of time, and money goes into every application from every angle.
 The Chinese will consequently not take kindly to anybody who fails to research it all, arrives in China and decides ‘this is not for me after all’.
-If something terrible happens back home however (or to you in China), and you have to leave, your school are of course very likely to understand, and the financial implications are likely to reduce (they will most likely however request ‘proof’ of the situation/incident).
+If, God forbid, something terrible happens back home however (or to you in China), and you have to leave, your school are of course very likely to understand, and the financial implications are likely to reduce (they will however perhaps request ‘proof’ of the situation/incident).

 Q: If I am accepted by The China Teaching Experience, am I 100% guaranteed a placement?

 A: We cannot guarantee that a school is going to accept you.
-You can however take comfort in the fact that no past applicant has ever paid the support fee, and then not been offered a placement.
+You can however take comfort in the fact that in our 5-6 years of operation, no past applicant has EVER paid the support fee, and then not been offered a placement.
 In the EXTREME UNLIKELIHOOD of that ever happening, you would of course be refunded your support fee in full.
 You would not, by that point, have spent any other money on the application process.

 Q: How will I be paid?
 Will it be into a Chinese bank account?
 It all sounds very complicated!